anaskhamees/Android-Automotive/01. LinuxVsAndroid/README.md

   > - Unlike Android's LMK, the OOM Killer does not proactively monitor or terminate processes; it only activates in emergencies.
   >
   >-----------------------------

-- **Hardware Abstraction Layer (HAL)**: Android introduces a **Hardware Abstraction Layer** to simplify hardware integration, enabling Android to run on a wide variety of mobile devices with different hardware.

 - **ION (Input/Output Memory Manager)**